 Seth Ickerman: We come from the same city (Gap, in the French Alps) and we shared the same passion.
 We started making short films together then it became more and more serious.
 We really are self-taught.
 For years we’ve been doing films in our garage and been developing certain techniques to make our own SFX.
 Maybe if our SFXs work this well it’s because we really try to give them a proper artistic dimension.

 How did high circles like Samsung, LG and Ubisoft give you some attention that quick?

 We base our work on a highly important visual aspect.
 We give a real artistic direction to our projects on top of directing.
 That is why brands like it.

-Everything started off with ‘Kaydara’ being the story of a bounty hunter chasing Neon from Matrix.
-What were your purposes to spend 6 years on such a project?
+Everything started off with ‘Kaydara’ being the story of a bounty hunter chasing Neo from The Matrix.
+What were your reasons for spending 6 years on such a project?

 A youthful mistake!

 We’re a little stuborn and always want to finish any project we take on.
 With ‘Kaydara’, we underestimated the difficulty of making such a film.
 But finally it was a very relevant exercise even tough we lost ourselves.
 Even if ‘Kaydara’ is an outdated film now, we find a certain nostalgia in it.
 Nevermind the result, the human experience was worth it and we invite you to check out the two hours making-of available online.
 We think the making-of is much more interesting than the film itself.

 Your concept-name comes from the fusion of your two personalities into one character.
 Will you give body to this name in one of your projects?

 We’re currently developing a feature film called ‘Ickerman’, so it partly answers your question.